Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/verbose static assert.md

 ## steps of assertion
 1. Upon the instantiation of verbose_static_assert, the value of T::value is evaluated.
 2. If the value of T::value is true, then the instantiation of verbose_static_assert is finished, no compiler error occurs.
-3. Else, the compString type msgTemplate<typename msgTranslater<T>::type>::msg is evaluated and the compiler error 'static assert failed' occurs with the generated compString as the message.
+3. Else, the compString type msgTemplate\<typename msgTranslator\<T>::type>::msg is evaluated and the compiler error 'static assert failed' occurs with the generated compString as the message.